Mario0051/WorldOfChemistry/README.md

 * Hardened Glass and Glass Panes

 # Missing release versions
 I don't know how to tag specific commits in GitHub without using the command-line.
-Only v0.2-alpha is tagged in the releases for now.
+So release versions before v0.2-alpha aren't tagged in the releases for now.